ronen567/just-the-docs/docs/optimizations.md

 Now look at Figure 3, which is similar to Figure 2, except that the gradient is steepper in w2 direction.
 The resultant step size in the w2 direction at the begining is too large, which leads to some overshoots, but the algorithm converges eventually.

-### Figure 3: Gradient Descent - Slight Oscilations
+### Figure 3: Gradient Descent - Slight Oscilative

 #### 3a: 2D Contour